simgrid/simgrid/docs/source/app_smpi.rst

 ..............................................

-In addition to the previous answers, some projects also need to be explicitely told what compiler to use, as follows:
+In addition to the previous answers, some projects also need to be explicitly told what compiler to use, as follows:

 .. code-block:: shell